bodo-ai/Bodo/docs/docs/integrating_bodo/database_catalog.md

 ## Adding a Database Catalog

-:fontawesome-brands-aws: On AWS only · :octicons-beaker-24:{.beta} Experimental
+:fontawesome-brands-aws: Supported On AWS · material-microsoft-azure:{.azure} Supported on Azure

 In your workspaces view, navigate to the _Catalogs_ section in the sidebar.
 Click on _CREATE CATALOG_ and fill up the form with the required values.